microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     ```SQL-notype
     exec find_products_chat_api 'I am looking for a red bike'
     ```
+> [!TIP]
+>

-    with the answer being similar to (your answer will be different): **"It sounds like the Road-650 Red, 62 Red Road Bikes Road-650 would be an excellent choice for you.
+> Above execution will result in this answer: **"It sounds like the Road-650 Red, 62 Red Road Bikes Road-650 would be an excellent choice for you.
 This value-priced bike comes in red and features a light, stiff frame that is known for its quick acceleration.
 It also incorporates many features from top-of-the-line models.
-Would you like more details about this bike or help with anything else?"**
+Would you like more details about this bike or help with anything else?"** .
+Note: Your answer could be different.
     !["A picture of running the find_products_chat_api stored procedure"](../../img/graphics/2025-01-17_6.15.05_AM.png)